 Aromas suggest sweet but it’s completely dry - salty, nutty, and slippery with a little bite.
 Sharp flavors of caramel apple and roasted cocoa nibs. — 3 months ago

 A deeply green Loire Chenin.
 Laser precise, electric, and acute.
 I love Becky Wasserman’s take: “punk rock violence, yet of Bach-like logic and profoundness.”

 Aromas are subtle.
 Baked lemon, flint, chalk, baking spice, a whiff of smoke.
 Flavors of star fruit, kumquat, passion fruit, lime, and Meyer lemon.

-Table melting acid. — a month ago
+Table melting acid. — 3 months ago

 Cornas wines are a gem that I need to seek out more.
 They are bold, unsubtle expressions of what could be the world’s greatest red grape - Syrah.
 The best examples are extraordinary.
 As a friend recently observed, my generation could embrace Cornas the way my parent’s generation has embraced Bordeaux.

 Domaine Lionnet is a tiny two person operation with just 2.2 tiny hectares.
 Terre Brûlée is something dense and rich, spectacular, and completely unostentatious and pure.
 The nose has generous blackberry and violet.
 The palette is supported with strong tannin and upfront flavors of blackberry and raspberry and with an underlay of meat, olive, and iodine.